 With that – thanks for reading!
 Feel free to drop any questions you’ve got down below.

-Update: You can now pre-order the M200 from Clever Training, for shipping here in the next couple weeks.
-Also, you can use the DCR coupon of DCR10MHD to save 10% on your order and also get free US shipping.
+Update: You can now order the M200 from Clever Training, for shipping here in the next couple weeks.
+Also, you can use the DCR coupon of DCR10BTF to save 10% on your order and also get free US shipping.
+And lastly, it’s here on Amazon too.
 Doing so helps support the site here, plus of course, it makes you awesome.